hongtaoh/hongtaoh.github.io/content/en/blog/2020-10-17-thoughts-on-science-selfies.md

 draft: false
 toc: true
 ---
-I encountered this opinion article, [*Science in the age of selfies*](https://www.pnas.org/content/113/34/9384), published on *PNAS* when I searched for "selfies" on Google Scholar.
+I encountered this opinion article, [*Science in the age of selfies*](https://www.pnas.org/content/113/34/9384), published on *PNAS* when I searched "selfies" on Google Scholar.
 I thought it was about selfies, but it was not at all.

 Although not about a topic I thought it was, this opinion is very well written and has some insightful ideas, at least for me.
 I will in the following talk about what I thought about several major arguments in this article and what I learned from them.